 At the age of five, children ask on average 65 questions per day, at the age of eight they average 41 questions.
 By the time we reach the age of forty-four, we only ask six questions per day.
-More importantly, the quality of our childhood questions are much more inquisitive and thought provoking.
+More importantly, the quality of our childhood questions is much more inquisitive and thought-provoking.
 What happens to our creative thinking?

 Consider all of the thinking involved when you allow your child to solve a problem on his or her own.
-You may have a good answer to the problem, but with patience and guidance you will help your child develop his or her own path to an answer that can provide a solid path to other problems in the future.
+You may have a good answer to the problem, but with patience and guidance, you will help your child develop his or her own path to an answer that can provide a solid path to other problems in the future.
 Use the 80:20 Q&A Rule: ask questions 80% of the time and give answers 20% of the time.
 I believe that this is a healthy ratio for most children.
-Once they are confident with their intelligence to resolve problems, more questions and fewer answers is appropriate.
+Once they are confident in their intelligence to resolve problems, more questions and fewer answers are appropriate.
 Avoid questions that provide a simple answer such as, “yes” or “no”.
-Use questions that lead to creativity and problem solving.
-Ask “how, why, what if, help me understand, have you considered…”.
-Jonas Saulk once said, “The answer to any problem preexists.
+Use questions that lead to creativity and problem-solving.
+Ask How?, Why?, What if?, What do you mean?, Have you considered?…” Jonas Saulk once said, “The answer to any problem preexists.
 We need to ask the right question to reveal the answer.”

 “If I had an hour to solve a problem and my life depended on the solution, I would spend the first 55 minutes determining the proper question to ask, for once I know the proper question, I could solve the problem in less than five minutes.” -Albert Einstein